Where It Began: Liberation Day Fallout, Part IV – Prelude

 London, England.

 But they wait and wait and… wait.
-In the lead-up to the Wednesday 2nd April ‘Liberation Day’ announcement, or any time you look back at the charts on a big day or week, you won’t forget the pains—whatIcould’amade!—but you will always forget the tedium.
-Really now!—would it not be respectable, feasible, guaranteed, there would be a leak, or headline or… something?
+In the lead-up to the Wednesday 2nd April ‘Liberation Day’ announcement, or any big day, you won’t forget the pains—whatIcould’amade!—but will forget the tedium.
+Really now!
+Would it not be respectable, feasible, guaranteed there would be a leak, or headline or… something?
 Monday news?
 Nope.
-Tuesday source, surely!
+Tuesday source?
 Neither.

-And now these traders are here on Wednesday, these ten or so, on the first floor in London, waiting for the announcement scheduled for the evening.
-But they are cautious—hyped, indeed—yet concerned about the chances one is afforded to do absolute ring, as they say.
-With the entire market hanging on today’s event, the focus and attention and the way the markets have traded on the possibility of resetting global trade entirely, with whoinnameachrist knows what second and third order effects it will have?
+The traders are here on Wednesday, April 2nd, on the first floor in London, waiting for the evening announcement.
+They are cautious—hyped, indeed—yet concerned about the chances one is afforded to do absolute ring, as they say.
+With the entire market hanging on today’s event, the focus and attention and the way the markets have traded on the possibility of resetting global trade entirely, with whoinnameachrist knows what second and third order effects?

-And, more importantly, at which point will the market decide to look forward, very forward, or not look further than the next day?
-To be as optimistic as a 30-year bond, one moment, and as pessimistic as a 2-year note the next.
-Or is it the other way around?
-For these traders, this relatively risk-seeking, risk-eager group who refuse to downplay events, no matter their likelihood, are now prioritising caution.
-But then the E.U. session comes and goes; it’s relatively quiet on the news flow end.
+When will the market decide to look forward, very forward, or only to the next day?
+To be as optimistic as a 30-year bond one moment, and as pessimistic as a 2-year note the next.
+Or the other way around?
+For these relatively risk-seeking traders who refuse to downplay events, caution is a priority.
+But then the E.U. session comes and goes; it’s quiet on the news flow.
 What are we expecting?
-Something like a 20% universal tariff?
+A 20% universal tariff?
 Targeted reciprocal, or bucketed?

 “The most impressive thing about today,” this young trader says, “is how the hell we haven’t had any sources!”
-We’ve met him before; this curly-dark-haired, deep-voiced, freckled young trader has made his bones as a news trading specialist, hitting his first seven-figure year in 2022.
-Trump, he continues, is probably going to come out and ad-lib the thing live.
-He’s worked through seventeen variations of how, when, what the headlines will come down, and what he’d do: what markets, what size, and the sequence of it all.
-And he’s primed: the momentum in his career, from account growth to skill development, the confluence of the market story, and his story—about as wide as the tip of a pencil—it could always be a moment away from synchronising.
-That’s how it always is: the trader is always made in the next cycle, and he’s been building the bullets in the previous…
+We’ve met him before; this curly dark-haired, deep-voiced, freckled young trader has made his bones as a news trading specialist, hitting his first seven-figure year in 2022.
+He continues, that Trump is probably going to come out and ad-lib the thing live.
+He’s worked through seventeen variations of how, when, what the headlines will be, and what he’d do: what markets, what size, and the sequence of it all.
+And he’s primed: the momentum in his career, from account growth to skill development, the confluence of the market story, and his story—about as wide as the tip of a pencil—could synchronise.
+That’s how it is: the trader is always made in the next cycle, and he’s been building the bullets...

-Plan adjustment: 9 p.m. nears in London, and the markets are thin, as the U.S. and E.U. cash sessions have closed out, and E.U. equity futures shut.
-And so the choice is made.
-Trade S&P futures out of all the equities and focus on one of the Treasuries.
+Plan adjustment: With 9 p.m. nearing in London, the markets are thin as the U.S. and E.U. cash sessions have closed, and E.U. equity futures shut.
+So the choice is made.
+Trade S&P futures out of all equities and focus on one Treasury.
 The 5-Year is our trader’s usual go-to.
 Short end is driving the market moves at the moment.
-So—it’s the 2-Year, or 5-Year—but the twos’ gets all caught up in the 2s10s and other spreads messing about.
+So—it’s the 2-Year or 5-Year—but the twos’ caught up in the 2s10s and other spreads messing about.
 Fives’ is easier.
-If things went well, our trader would look at hitting Gold, Euro and maybe some Canadian dollar futures.
+If things went well, our trader would hit Gold, Euro, and maybe some Canadian dollar futures.

-There is a relative consensus on the floor on what various outcomes could mean.
-But they are divided on the minutiae.
-As our trader sees it, the markets have priced and expect around 15-20% universal tariffs.
-The way the equities are still holding up relatively well, one can infer they expect Trump could back down again, and we’ll bid once more at curtain close.
-So: a 10% universal tariff is relatively dovish, yet 20% hawkish; markets will move accordingly.
+There is a relative consensus on potential outcomes, but divided on the details.
+Our trader sees the markets expect 15-20% universal tariffs.
+The equities’ resilience suggests they expect Trump to back down, and we’ll bid once more at curtain close.
+So: a 10% universal tariff is relatively dovish, yet 20% is hawkish; markets will move accordingly.
 But 10-to-15%?
-What we doing with that… What if he exempts this… You’ve got to decide how you’ll act on these finer details of market pricing, our trader said later, as sometimes the day is often decided on the minutiae.
+What we doing with that… What if he exempts this… You’ve got to decide how to act on these market pricing details, our trader said later, as the day is often decided on the minutiae.
 Hence, the imperative is persistent and deep immersion with market flows, pricing, and news flow.

-blares a voice from the speakers.
-Fanfare, Fanfare!—Prez T comes out, shakes someone’s hand and starts speaking; the markets roll, dip and ping around, but there is no real commitment or sustained flow.
+a voice blares from the speakers.
+Fanfare, fanfare!
+Prez T comes out, shakes someone’s hand, and starts speaking; the markets roll, dip and ping around, but there’s no real commitment or sustained flow.
 He goes on and on… Jesus man, say it!
-It was right here, in the Rose Garden, where Trump sanctioned China in July 2020 over its interference with Hong Kong’s autonomy, our trader remembers, and everyone expected tariffs to be added too, which didn’t happen.
-The pattern then?
+It was here, in the Rose Garden, where Trump sanctioned China in July 2020 over its interference with Hong Kong’s autonomy, our trader remembers, and everyone expected tariffs, which didn’t happen.
+The pattern?
 Chop-chop-chop—then the big, real move.
 Because Trump likes his preamble: “J.D., thank you, thank you—where are you, J.D.?”
 It’s all déjà vu: the Rose Garden again, the preamble and this damn death chop!
-Even if you smash the real move, you often make back only what you lost in the chop, so went the lesson for our trader, merely a year or so into his career then, to one day monetise this far better.
+Even if you smash the real move, you often make back only what you lost in the chop, so went the lesson for our trader, merely a year or so into his career.

-So he’s staying out of it this time—chopchopchop go the markets—yet our trader cranes over his keyboards; leaning forward from his chair, his face drawing closer to the screens: symptomatic of getting glued to the Spoo.
+This time, he’s staying out of it—chopchopchop go the markets.
+Yet, our trader cranes over his keyboard; leaning forward from his chair, his face closer to the screens: symptomatic of getting glued to the Spoo.
 What’s it trying to do?
 Where’s Trump leading us?
 Maybe… if it blips up on nothing, I could sell it for a downside move if he’s not said anything.
-The markets hang on the President’s every word, some traders hit various markets mid-sentence, front-running the traders hitting the end of the sentence.
+The markets hang on the President’s word, some traders hit various markets mid-sentence, front-running the traders hitting the end of the sentence.
 You never know… says the trader who just pinged the S&P. But our trader is still waiting.

-Then!—one of his screens featuring a little box where headlines drop down flashes—he glances—“ten percent universal tariff!” our trader shouts to the floor——
+Then!—one of his screens with a little box where headlines drop down flashes.
+He glances and shouts to the floor, “ten percent universal tariff!”

 ———Instantly!
 Lift the S&P, hit the 5-Year, hit Gold!——

-——“Ten percent tariff!—ten percent!—ten percent!” the traders shout to one another over the alerts and Trump’s speech at full blast over the speakers.
+——“Ten percent tariff!—ten percent!—ten percent!” the traders shout over the alerts and Trump’s speech at full blast.
 Huge—this is big mate!
-The move was so fast that as our trader tried to lift 240 lots, one of his big clips got left behind; down below as a limit order, he managed to get the other 160 lots at-market.
+The move was so fast that as our trader tried to lift 240 lots, one of his big clips got left behind; down below as a limit order, he got the other 160 lots at-market.
 He was already in another 300-or-so lots in the 5-Year and 30 in Gold.

-The S&P, the ol’Spoo, bids higher—teleports, practically—as the 5-Year and Gold futures collapse off the screens.
-Get the charts; get the charts!
+The S&P, the ol’Spoo, practically teleports higher as the 5-Year and Gold futures collapse.
+Get the charts!
 Shit!
-Spoos is already there.
-Our trader starts to scale out his S&P as it hit some pre-drawn levels; the markets are so thin they can snap back even further than they can run forward.
+Spoos is there.
+Our trader starts to scale out his S&P as it hits some pre-drawn levels; the markets are so thin they can snap back further.
 Clickclickclick—outoutout—he scales out of S&P and the 5 Year; then sold Gold again.
 But this time he went offside.
-That’s weird… he sells some more, but Gold bids against him.
-This is going to get messy…
+That’s weird… he sells more, but Gold bids against him.
+This will get messy…

 In the background, Trump is still going on about… something.
-But none of this flow had come from him.
+But none of this flow came from him.
 Somewhere, in between all of this, the headlines were attributed to the Wall Street Journal through the newswires while Trump was speaking live.
-‘U.S. To Impose 10% Across-The-Board Tariff on All Imports, President Trump Says—WSJ’ was the first headline to drop, which, in combination with the two other headlines that followed, meant that, from all that had been said and done, it would be a large step down from all this financial, economic sabre-rattling.
+‘U.S. To Impose 10% Across-The-Board Tariff on All Imports, President Trump Says—WSJ’ was the first headline, which, combined with the two other headlines, meant it would be a large step down from this financial, economic saber-rattling.
 So: good news!
 Buy S&P!
-And another good reason to start getting out of positions, our trader thought, as nothing has yet been said and done, and Trump is still a few phrases away from your best or worst trading day.
-Eventually, our trader gave up his Gold position, which was a relatively small loser.
+And another good reason to start getting out of positions, our trader thought, as nothing has happened, and Trump is still a few phrases away from your best or worst trading day.
+Eventually, our trader gave up his Gold position, a relatively small loser.
 Anyway, the order book was too thin to trade with any meaningful size.
-Now, Trump has started talking specifics on tariffs and rates…
+Now, Trump is talking specifics on tariffs and rates…

-…now he’s mentioned China!... the rate they’ve escalated, and how the U.S. would charge them half of that.
+Now he’s mentioned China!... the rate they’ve escalated, and how the U.S. would charge them half.
 That doesn’t make sense.
-Trump keeps saying reciprocal, but WSJ just said they are doing a universal tariff…
+Trump keeps saying reciprocal, but WSJ said they are doing a universal tariff…

 The Little Big Chart